castai/docs/docs/guides/ingress.md

 strict-transport-security: max-age=15724800; includeSubDomains
 ```

-You can see few things happening here:
+You can see a few things happening here:

 * HTTP->HTTPS redirect is established automatically;
 * Once redirected to HTTPS, your application TLS setup works properly (curl is able to verify certificate validity for your domain).

 !!!
 Note
-    If you skipped DNS setup until this point, you still should be able to ping your application and get a response back.
+    If you skipped the DNS setup until this point, you should still be able to ping your application and get a response back.
 The only difference is that TLS certificate will not be provisioned, as certificate manager can't complete a HTTP-01 challenge without LetsEncrypt being able to reach your app via the "official" URL.

-To ping our app without a DNS CNAME, use the internal DNS name and pass "host" header for the ingress routing to work; you'll need to ignore certificate errors, as your application will be using self-signed certificate as a fallback.
+To ping our app without a DNS CNAME, use the internal DNS name and pass "host" header for the ingress routing to work.
+You'll need to ignore certificate errors, as your application will be using self-signed certificate as a fallback.

 ```console
 $ curl -s -k -H "Host: sample-app.yourdomain.com" https://1234567890.your-cluster-name-7da6f229.onmulti.cloud | head -n 4